zhullyb/monyhar/monyhar/docs/initialize_blink_features.md

 default status is overridden by any field trial or command line switch.

-If your Blink feature does not have a custom enabler function, you need to add the entry to `runtimeFeatureNameToChromiumFeatureMapping`.
+If your Blink feature does not have a custom enabler function, you need to add the entry to `runtimeFeatureNameToMonyharFeatureMapping`.
 For example, a new entry like this:
 ```
 {"NewFeatureY", features::kNewFeatureY, kDefault},